 The Sunchoke - Jerusalem Artichoke is native to North America

 and was cultivated by Native Americans prior to the arrival of

-confusion because the plant is not an Artichoke.
+the plant is not an Artichoke.

 Sunchokes are grown for its edible low-starch tuber.